13.03.2020 | tu / fr | 09:45 - 15:15 o’clock

 - Dogs may not be brought along on this tour

-The application is binding.
-If you are still unable to participate at any time, please do not hesitate to contact Montafon Tourismus, tel. +43 50 6686 or email@example.com, so that another guest can take your place.
+Registration is binding.
+However, should you be unable to participate at the last minute, please cancel by calling the Montafon tourism office at tel. +43 50 6686 or by sending an email to email@example.com so that another guest can take your place.